 - 3.3.13.
-Chelsea Hackney Line the Council welcomes the Mayor's instruction to TfL to review the alignment of the safeguarded line and the type of service that it might provide.
+Chelsea Hackney Line - the Council welcomes the Mayor of London's instruction to TfL to review the alignment of the safeguarded line and the type of service that it might provide.
 We hope that through this work and TfL's Sub-Regional Transport Plans, this scheme will have taken a step closer to fruition, by means of a clear decision on the route that the line should take.
 We would strongly support a line that improved access to the Kings Road and the Lots Road area. - 3.3.14.
-Underground stations we will work with TfL and LUL to deliver station improvements and proposals to reduce overcrowding.
+Underground stations LUL is responsible for delivering station improvements and measures to reduce overcrowding and we will work with LUL and TfL to achieve them.
 Current projects include modernising Notting Hill Gate and lengthening the platforms at Westbourne Park, Ladbroke Grove and Latimer Road stations. - 3.3.15.
 Latimer Road Underground station we will work with LUL to create a new entrance to the station to improve accessibility and improve users' perceptions of personal safety using Section 106 funding from nearby developments.
 We will incorporate street lighting improvements and upgrade cycle parking facilities outside the new entrance. - 3.3.16.
 Westbourne Park Underground station we believe that a northern entrance to Westbourne Park Underground station would greatly improve access to it from the Acklam Road area and the Westbourne Business Studios. - 3.3.17.
-See also Accessibility for step-free access proposals in stations.
+See also Inclusive transport for step-free access proposals in stations.